lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

     - credentials and ip from previous phase
     - Resolution 1280 x 1020
     - Everything else as defaults
-- After a brief round with the gui I realize I should have been more generous with the vm resources
+- After a brief tinkering with the GUI, I realize I should be more generous with the VM resources
     - Internet works, but browsing is a pain
     - Same applies to pretty much anything
 - Everything was fine from the shell prior RDP, so I'll try to stick with that
-    - If GUI is needed, I'll try to scale up or just instatiate another VM.
+    - If GUI is needed, I'll try to scale up or just instatiate another VM
+    - If x86 is needed, the same is easily brought up on another host
-- Initial experience from multipass was however very nice and the instancing quite "cloud-alike".
+- Initial experience from multipass was very nice and creating a local VM has a "cloudish" feel to it.
     - I did use the interactive shell a bit in the setup, but I'd assume everything should be possible to drive (automated) from the host.

-#### Hardinfo utility on Ubuntu
+#### Hardinfo utility on Ubuntu via RDP
 ![Screencap](/assets/img/desktop2-2022-04-01.png)

-#### Remote desktop, Terminal and host
+#### Remote desktop and terminal on host
 ![Screencap](/assets/img/desktop-2022-04-01.png)